vinicunca/akar/docs/content/docs/2.pohon/2.components/navigation-menu.md

 ### Anatomy

 <!-- TODO: Create anatomy images for this component -->
-Here is the anatomy of themeable parts of the Accordion component:
+Here is the anatomy of themeable parts of the Navigation Menu component:

 Coming soon...

+## Akar

+:docs-akar-to-pohon{to="/docs/akar/components/navigation-menu" mode="pohon"}

 ## Changelog